AnkitBasrur/AnkitBasrur/README.md

 - 🌱 I’m currently learning **3D model rendering on web pages, AWS, and Graph algorithms**

-- 💬 Ask me about **Distributed Systems, Full Stack Development, and Competitive Programming**
+- 💬 I enjoy reading blogs on **Designing Systems, Full Stack, and Competitive Programming**

 - 👨‍💻 All of my projects are available at [Link](https://ankitbasrur.github.io/Ankit-Portfolio/)